kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .language-bash}

-* Create a MultiqQC report form the FastQC and salmon results.
+* Create a MultiqQC report from the FastQC and salmon results.

 ~~~
 $ multiqc .